LauraKirby/aspera-ibm-analytics-api/index.md

 ## Dependencies

-The following examples were created using a Mac (Linux) and Ruby 2.4.1.
+The following examples were created using a Mac and Ruby 2.4.1.
 Note, copying the tokens used within this example will not work (they have been deactivated).
 You will need to generate tokens of your own.

 * Ruby 2.4.1
 * Ruby gem manager (eg [rvm](https://rvm.io/))